bondgh0954/Capstone_project1/README.md

   ```

-- install docker inside jenkins container to be able to execute docker commands in jenkins
+- install docker inside jenkins container to be able to exeEKS cluster is created using the eksctl command in the commandline.
+The app is deployed into the ecks cluster from the Jenkins pipeline by packaging the application with incremented version and pushing to ecr registry
+To be able to deploy to Eks cluster from Jenkins, two plugins need to be installed inside jenkins container;
+1. install kubectl cute docker commands in jenkins
      ```bash
      curl https://get.docker.com/ >dockerinstall && chmod 777 dockerinstall && /dockerinstall
      chmod 666 /var/run.docker.sock